1amn0body/ImageScraper/README.md

 # ImageScraper
 [<img width=128px align=right src="https://github.com/1amn0body/ImageScraper/blob/master/icon/image_scraper_icon.png">](https://github.com/1amn0body/ImageScraper/releases)

-The ImageScraper is a cross-platform tool for downloading a specified count from [xkcd](https://xkcd.com) or [Astronomy Picture of the Day](https://apod.nasa.gov).
+The ImageScraper is a cross-platform tool for downloading a specified count from [xkcd](https://xkcd.com), [Astronomy Picture of the Day](https://apod.nasa.gov) and [Existential Comics](https://existentialcomics.com).

 With the config setup at the first start you can set the count and the save path.
 You can change it in the config file `image-scraper-config.yaml` or by deleting it and starting the application again.